Bartolo Colon, Starting Pitcher

-Bartolo Colon, starting pitcher for the Minnesota Twins, was first signed in 1993 by the Cleveland Indians.
+Bartolo Colon, starting pitcher, was first signed in 1993 by the Cleveland Indians.
 He played in their minor league system from 1994 until he was called up to the Indians in 1997 for 19 games.

 In 1998, Colon had a strong first full season in the major leagues, pitching 204.0 innings in 31 games and finishing with a 14-9 record and a 3.71 ERA.
 The following season, he had 18 wins to 5 losses with a 3.95 ERA.
 In 2000, he had a career high 212 strikeouts to 98 walks and a 15-8 record with a 3.88 ERA.